rickwassing/cicada-develop/docs/overview-method.rst

 Now the Cicada gets buzzing
 ---------------------------

 Every time you import Data, the Cicada then calculates predefined Metrics in common Epochs.
 This accomplishes two things.
 First, often the raw Data cannot be readily interpreted, e.g. accelaration values in 3-dimensions, or a raw ECG trace don't mean much, it is the Euclidean Norm or the heart-rate that is meaningful.
-Secondly, by calculating these Metrics in a common timeframe which is dictated by the Epoch length, these various timeseries can be synchronised and analysed together and the whole is larger than the sum of its parts.
+Secondly, Cicada calculates these Metrics in a common timeframe which is dictated by the Epoch length.
+These various timeseries can then be synchronised and analysed together and the whole is larger than the sum of its parts.
 What a beauty.

 Saving and loading a Dataset
 ----------------------------